Will I need to travel to see a specialist?

 When we asked members in Cork if they typically need to travel to see specialists, they replied...

 "Yes, there are a good number of medical specialists in Cork.
 People in Cork can access a wide range of medical specialists, including general practitioners, surgeons, cardiologists, neurologists, oncologists, and many more.
 For highly specialized medical care, people in Cork can go to Cork University Hospital, which is the largest hospital in the region and offers a wide range of specialist services.
-Additionally, there are a number of private hospitals and clinics in Cork that offer highly specialized medical care," said another expat in Cork, Ireland.
+Additionally, there are a number of private hospitals and clinics in Cork that offer highly specialized medical care," mentioned another expat when asked about moving to Cork, Ireland.

 Other Questions: